 - Please note that several of the programs have application deadlines.

-- PSAS (Private School Aid Service) is now a company called FACTS Tuition Management.
-FACTS is a company that compiles the supplied data from families completing the Tuition Assistance Application.
+- FACTS Tuition Management is a company that compiles the supplied data from families completing the Tuition Assistance Application.

-- Families MUST complete this form in order to receive tuition aid from Powers Catholic.
+- Families MUST complete this form in order to receive a variable (reduced) tuition rate from Powers Catholic.